The Clevedon Valley Music Foundation Trust Scholarships’ Festival 2022

 Awarded to a deserving vocalist to recognise the remarkable contribution Jennifer made to choirs in South Auckland, including St Andrew’s Presbyterian.

-Special Award – $100 Jane Neike Award
+Special Award – $150 CVMFT Jane Neike Award

 Awarded to a deserving pianist to recognise the remarkable support Jane gave to musicians, and particularly her love of the piano.